rolling-scopes-school/tasks/react/modules/tasks/functional-routing.md

 **Acceptance Criteria:**

 - A 404 page is displayed for all unknown or non-existing routes.
+[3 points]
 - The 404 page contains a clear message that the page was not found.
+[3 points]
 - The 404 page provides a navigation option (e.g., button or link) to return to the main app.
+[4 points]

 ## Technical Requirements